kimchitsigai/Articles-and-Tutorials/asterisk_install.md

 	cat /etc/schmooze/pbx-version

-The FreePBX Distro release identifier is the final number.
-For example, you previously deployed the following script: <code>4.211.64-1-Installer-Script.sh</code>.
-Notice the final number: <code>1</code> in this example.
+As mentioned above, the FreePBX Distro release identifier is the final number.
+For example, in this article's previous steps, you deployed the following script: <code>4.211.64-1-Installer-Script.sh</code>.
+Notice the final numerical digit: The number <code>1</code> in this example.

 ### Download & Execute Applicable Upgrade Script

-To execute an update script, enter the following commands in a terminal window:
+The first time you, ever, execute an update script, enter the following commands in a terminal window (to create a directory in which to store all future Distro-update scripts):

 	cd
 	mkdir ~/FreePBX/UpdateScripts